HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/huddo_boards/Install_huddo_boards.md

 - **License Key**: Huddo Boards is a free entitlement for HCL DX customers, but it requires customers to obtain a license key from the [Huddo Store](https://store.huddo.com).

+!!! note
+    Please contact your HCL seller if you are interested in purchasing the unlimited Huddo Boards version.

 ## Deploying Huddo Boards using Helm